-USC lands Kliff Kingsbury, the OC every team wanted
+USC hired Kliff Kingsbury, but then the Cardinals poached him

 After six years as the head coach at Texas Tech, Kliff Kingsbury was fired at the end of a 5-7 season.
-But finding another job didn’t take him long.

-On Nov.
-29, there were multiple reports that pointed towards Kingsbury accepting the offensive coordinator job at USC under Trojans’ head coach Clay Helton.
-247Sports’ Inside Troy reported that Kingsbury has “agreed in principle,” but NFL Network’s Ian Rapoport reported that the head coach was still vetting college and NFL offers.
+But his brief unemployment only set up Kingsbury for a better job.

+According to FOX Sports’ Peter Schrager, Kingsbury is finalizing a deal with the Arizona Cardinals to be their new head coach.
+That’s quite the tumble up the coaching ladder for a coach who was fired in November, and accepted another prestigious job in December.

+In early December, Kingsbury was announced as the new offensive coordinator of the USC Trojans:

 OFFICIAL: Kliff Kingsbury is USC’s new offensive coordinator! #FightOn pic.twitter.com/ydZLqDbOpz— USC Trojans (@USC_Athletics) December 5, 2018

-It’s a big coup for the USC, because there was no shortage of teams vying for Kingsbury’s services.
-Even after joining the Trojans, Kingsbury may still have a few NFL offers headed his way.
+It was a big coup for USC, because there was no shortage of teams vying for Kingsbury’s services.
+But even after joining the Trojans, Kingsbury received NFL interest.
+Those opportunities were shut down by USC, but that may have cost them their coordinator before he ever coached in a game.

+I’m hearing Kliff Kingsbury is interviewing with NFL teams, which likely means he has resigned as USC offensive coordinator.
+USC was blocking him from interviewing foe NFL head coaching openings— Jay Glazer (@JayGlazer) January 7, 2019

-According to Jay Glazer of FOX, there are NFL teams that have taken a close look at his contract to see if they could lure him before he really gets started in Los Angeles.
+This was a storm that’s been brewing since just about the day Kingsbury joined USC.
+Back in December, Jay Glazer said there were NFL teams taking a close look at his contract to see if they could lure him before he really gets started in Los Angeles.

 As the end of the season approaches, @jayglazer has updates on the available coaches out there. pic.twitter.com/iqM4gTrqFk— FOX Sports: NFL (@NFLonFOX) December 16, 2018